Active Substance: aflibercept

 Treatment of metastatic colorectal cancer (MCRC).

-What is Zaltrap used for?
+What is Zaltrap and what is it used for?

-Zaltrap is used to treat adults with metastatic colorectal cancer (cancer of the large bowel that has spread to other parts of the body) for whom treatment based on another medicine, oxaliplatin, has not worked or the cancer got worse.
+Zaltrap is a cancer medicine used to treat adults with metastatic colorectal cancer (cancer of the large bowel that has spread to other parts of the body) for whom treatment based on another medicine, oxaliplatin, has not worked or the cancer got worse.
 Zaltrap is used with FOLFIRI, which is a treatment combining the medicines irinotecan, 5-fluorouracil, and folinic acid.

 How is Zaltrap used?